Composing distributions

 The operator map

-Every operator here falls into one of three families.
-Structural composers wire branches into a tree, combinators add or difference whole delays, and the introspection verbs read or edit an assembled object.
+Every operator here falls into one of three families: structural composers wire branches into a tree, combinators add or difference whole delays, and the introspection verbs read or edit an assembled object.
+See the Concepts verb map for the full list, grouped the same way.

 We use Distributions for the delay distributions and Random for reproducibility.